mikecbrant/verified-permissions-authorizer/docs/vp-14-ephemeral-vp-stacks-plan.md

 - Target model: Multi‑account recommended (e.g., `sandpit`, `dev`, `stage`, `prod`).
 Ephemeral stacks deploy only to non‑prod accounts unless explicitly allowed.
 - Cross‑account deployment: Use AWS IAM roles per account that trust Pulumi Cloud OIDC for Deployments and/or GitHub OIDC for Actions.
 Trust policies restrict by repo, org, project, and (optionally) stack pattern.
-- Permissions boundary: Deployment roles get `AdministratorAccess` or a curated superset allowing IAM creation (authorizer role, Cognito, SES identity policy) and AVP operations, scoped by conditions where feasible.
+- IAM permission scope for deployment roles: Use a curated least‑privilege policy covering AVP, Lambda, IAM (for the authorizer role), and Cognito, with appropriate conditions.
+Avoid using `AdministratorAccess`.
+If onboarding friction is high, a time‑boxed `AdministratorAccess` role may be used only as a temporary bootstrap before replacing it with the curated policy.
+SES identities are not created by our stacks; consumers provide SES identity ARNs when enabling email from Cognito.

 ### State, secrets, and sensitive config

 - State backend: Pulumi Cloud (preferred) for state, history, RBAC, and Deployments.
 Self‑managed S3/Dynamo only if Pulumi Cloud is disallowed.
-- Secrets: Start with Pulumi Cloud’s built‑in secrets provider.
+- Secrets: Decision — use Pulumi Cloud’s built‑in secrets provider as the baseline for CI/CD.
+Generate ephemeral secrets per stack where possible (e.g., `JWT_SECRET` via the Pulumi Random provider).
 Optionally adopt Pulumi ESC for centralized secrets and dynamic cloud creds; or use AWS KMS secrets‑provider if org policy requires customer‑managed keys.
-- Operational secrets (examples): `JWT_SECRET` for Lambda authorizer (stack secret), optional SES From/identity ARNs for Cognito email, any test user credentials created during automation.
+- Operational secrets (examples): `JWT_SECRET` for Lambda authorizer and any test user credentials created during automation.
+SES `identityArn` and `fromEmail` are configuration values (not secrets) provided by the consumer.
+Mark sensitive outputs as Pulumi secret outputs so they are redacted in PR comments and logs.

 ### Assumptions and gaps to confirm

-- Allowed AWS Regions for AVP/Cognito (default `us-east-1`).
+- Regions: Use AWS Regions that support both Amazon Verified Permissions and Amazon Cognito.
+This repo defaults to `us-east-1` for its own internal deployments.
+When Cognito email is enabled, ensure the provided SES identity ARN is in the same Region as the Cognito User Pool (SES identities are Region‑scoped for sending).
 - Accounts in scope for ephemeral deployments and their aliases.
 - Whether Pulumi Cloud SaaS is approved for state and OIDC in this org.
-- Target Pulumi language/runtime for the small infra program that consumes our provider (TypeScript vs Go).
-Suggest TypeScript to match this repo.
+- Target Pulumi language/runtime: TypeScript (finalized).
+The actual implementation will land in a follow‑up PR.
 - Desired TTL for ephemeral stacks (proposal: 48h default) and max concurrent ephemerals per account.
-- Whether Cognito + SES is needed for ephemerals or only for long‑lived envs.
+- When Cognito email is enabled for ephemerals, confirm SES identity ARNs per Region (provided by the consumer).

 ---